-We have audited the modified cash-basis financial statements of Scuola Vita Nuova (a nonprofit organization) (School), which comprise the Statement of Assets, Liabilities and Net Assets - Modified Cash Basis as of June 30, 2022, and the related statements of Support, Revenue, Reclassifications, Expenses and Changes in Net Assets, Functional Expenses and Cash Flows - Modified Cash Basis for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying modified cash-basis financial statements of Scuola Vita Nuova (a nonprofit organization) (School), which comprise the Statement of Assets, Liabilities and Net Assets - Modified Cash Basis as of June 30, 2022, and the related statements of support, revenue, reclassifications, expenses and changes in net assets, functional expenses and cash flows - modified cash basis for the year then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the assets, liabilities, and net assets of Scuola Vita Nuova as of June 30, 2022, and the respective changes in support, revenue, expenses and net assets and cash flows for the year then ended in accordance with the modified cash basis of accounting described in Note B.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Scuola Vita Nuova as of June 30, 2022, and the changes in its net assets and its cash flows for the year then ended in accordance with the modified cash basis of accounting described in Note B.